serprex/openEtG/readme.txt

 	install redis @ http://redis.io
 	install tortoisegit @ http://code.google.com/p/tortoisegit

-2. 	right click where you want the files to be and click Git Clone to create an openetg folder somewhere, use the URL: https://github.com/serprex/openEtG.git
+2. 	right click where you want the files to be and click Git Clone to create an openetg folder somewhere, use the URL: https://github.com/Fippe94/openEtG.git

-3.	download every sheet from https://docs.google.com/spreadsheet/ccc?key=0AhacMqaIJo6ddG5rTXpxaHFOR20wVUZwMWZZRUlEWkE as csv files name the csv files to the name of the sheet minus DB (you name the creature sheet "creature", the shield sheet "shield", etc)
+3.	download every sheet from https://docs.google.com/spreadsheets/d/1dfKGdHqqLAAHdnw2mKBwaYwDIFODjQIjlg8ZPyRFVmA as csv files name the csv files to the name of the sheet minus DB (you name the creature sheet "creature", the shield sheet "shield", etc)
-	NB if Python is installed, updatedb.py will do this
+	NB if Python3 is installed, updatedb.py will do this

 4.	open cmd (probably have to do it as administrator) and navigate to the openetg folder, type "npm install"